Native Bird Care of Sisters, Oregon

 Salmonella is highly contagious because it survives in the environment (say a bird feeder) for a long time- "several weeks in dry environments and several months in wet environments" (FDA).
 In contrast, Conjunctivitis survives from "hours to a few days" according to Dr. Hochachka.

-Humans can reduce disease spread by keeping the feeders clean.
+Humans can reduce disease spread by keeping their feeders clean.

 Our role in helping these birds is simple.
 We can create an environment in which the birds have a safe environment to feed.